When Your Child Needs a Percutaneous Liver Biopsy

 Before the biopsy

-Before your child’s liver biopsy, alert the healthcare provider to any allergies your child has.
+Before your child’s liver biopsy, alert the doctor to any allergies your child has.
 Make sure all of your questions are answered before you sign the consent form for the procedure.
 Make sure your child:

-Does not eat or drink anything for 6 hours before the biopsy
+Does not eat or drink anything for 6 hours before the biopsy, or as directed by the doctor.

 If ultrasound is used